slangenbach/notes/snowflake_snowpro_core.md

 - We can update pipe using `ALTER pipe <PIPE_NAME> refresh`
 - We can get the status of a pipe using `SELECT SYSTEM$PIPE_STATUS('<PIPE_NAME>')`
 - Snowpipe works best with files between 100 and 250 MB
+- Snowpipe stores metadata to prevent duplicate file loading

 ## Time Travel

 - Time allows us to access historical data, e.g. data which has been delete or updated.
 It also allows us to restore dropped schemas, tables databases
-- The retention period for time travel depends on the Snowflake editions (default is 1 day, 1 day is also the max for standard, whereas 90 days is the max for other editions)
+- The retention period for time travel depends on the Snowflake editions (**default is 1 day**, 1 day is also the max for standard, whereas 90 days is the max for other editions)
-- We can modify the retention period for a table by editing the `DATA_RETENTION_TIME_IN_DAYS` property.
-Alternatively, we can set `MIN_DATA_RETENTION_TIME_IN_DAYS` on the account level.
+- We can modify the retention period for a account/database/schema/table by editing the `DATA_RETENTION_TIME_IN_DAYS` property.
+Alternatively, we can also set `MIN_DATA_RETENTION_TIME_IN_DAYS` on the account level.
 - We can use time travel by either querying data at a specific time stamp via `SELECT * FROM <TABLE_NAME> BEFORE (TIMESTAMP => <TIMESTAMP>)`, or offset via `SELECT * FROM <TABLE_NAME> AT (OFFSET => <NEGATIVE_OFFSET_IN_SECONDS>)`, or before a certain query id via `SELECT * FROM <TABLE_NAME> BEFORE (STATEMENT => <QUERY_ID>)`
 - Additionally entire objects can be recovered via `UNDROP <OBJECT> <OBJECT_NAME>`
 - Always create a backup table with the results from time travel, then truncate the table we need to fix, and finally insert data from the backup table into the truncated table
 - If we need to undrop a table that already exits, e.g. because it has been recreated, try to rename the existing tables before undropping
 - Time travel costs results from additional storage.
 You can get additional information on storage used for different features via `SELECT * FROM SNOWFLAKE.ACCOUNT_USAGE.TABLES_STORAGE_METRICS`
+- Data can be queried using time travel via OFFSET and query ID

 ## Fail Safe

 - Fail safe is the disaster recovery feature in Snowflake
 - Data can be recovered for up 7 days after the time travel period has passed (for permanent tables)
+- Transient tables can not use fail safe
 - Recovery is done via Snowflake support
+- Fail safe can not be configured
+- Fail safe adds to data storage costs

 ## Table Types